mighkel/installTAK-LXD/docs/TAK-ADMIN-GUIDE.md

 - `-bk` - Backup device
 - `-tr` - Training device

-### 2.1.1 Two Methods for User Onboarding
+### 2.1.1 Three Methods for User Onboarding

-TAK Server supports two different methods for getting users connected.
-Understanding the difference is important.
+TAK Server supports three different methods for getting users connected.
+Understanding the differences is important for choosing the right approach.

+---

-#### Method 1: Certificate Enrollment (Recommended for Most Agencies)
+#### Method 1: Certificate Enrollment with Data Package (Standard)

 **How it works:**
 1. Admin creates user in web UI with username/password
 2. Admin distributes enrollmentDP.zip + credentials to user
 3. User imports DP into ATAK, enters username/password
-4. ATAK requests certificate from server
+4. ATAK requests certificate from server via port 8446
 5. **Server automatically generates certificate** for user
 6. Certificate downloaded and installed in ATAK
 7. User connects (certificate-based from now on)

 **Advantages:**
-- ✅ Easy for users (just username/password initially)
-- ✅ Scalable (works great for 10-100+ users)
+- Works with self-signed certificates (DP contains trust store)
+- No Android system-level certificate installation
-- ✅ Self-service (users provision themselves)
+- Self-service (users provision themselves)
-- ✅ No .p12 files to manually distribute
+- No .p12 files to manually distribute
-- ✅ Certificates auto-created by server
+- Certificates auto-created by server

 **Requirements:**
 - Port 8446 must be accessible to users